 Every town has its stories, legends, and place in history.
 Waterford is a small town in Northwest Pennsylvania where Friday night lights draw crowds for football, family names are generations old, men still gather at local coffee shops to swap stories, and a great place to live and raise a family.
 Once the home to French, British and American Forts, our location has drawn brave and industrious people since 1753.
-Plus, how many people can brag that George Washington really did sleep in our town at the original French Fort.
+Plus, how many people can brag that George Washington really did sleep in our town when he visited the original Fort LeBoeuf in 1753.

 We are dedicated to collecting, protecting, and preserving the history of the Waterford area for the interest and education of present and future generations.
 As a non-profit organization, we rely on membership, grants, donations and various fundraisers throughout the year.
 Although many faces have changed over the years, the Historical Society continues to be blessed with hardworking and dedicated volunteers.
 Please consider joining and volunteering to help our efforts.